rnumata/CSharp-Desafio-Bruc/README.md

 ### __Description__

 This Web App was developed according to the requirements of Bruc Challenge to apply for a Dev job.
+Its aim is to perform the four basic operations of persistent storage (CRUD), to provide a list with options to sort by name or Id and send an email to the admin concerning the persistent operation done.

 ### __Technologies Used__